-Our data analysis has revealed that people under 40 are significantly more likely to be involved in informal types of political activities such as protesting and demonstrating than people over 40.
-This is a global phenomena and appears to be growing in size over the past decade.
+In summary, our data analysis has revealed that people under 40 are significantly more likely to be involved in informal types of political activities such as protesting and demonstrating than people over 40.
+This is a global phenomenon and appears to be growing over time.
 We have also found that these informal political actions are not always accompanied by young people actually voting.
-Our data shows that there is a relationship between an individual’s perception of corruption and their likelihood to vote.
-This relationship is much stronger for voters under 40 than it is for voters over 40.
+Our data also shows a relationship between an individual’s perception of corruption and their likelihood to vote.
+This relationship is much stronger for voters under 40 than for voters over 40.

 [i] Calculation #1: Count of total eligible voter population that is young DIVIDED BY (Count of total eligible voter population that is young + Count of total eligible voter population that is old).
 This gives us a proportion of potential voting power available to young people.

 Calculation #2: Count of total actual voter population that is young DIVIDED BY (Count of total actual voter population that is young + Count of total actual voter population that is old).
-This gives us a proportion of actual voting power used young people.
-Then Calculation #1 MINUS Calculation #2 gives us the amount of voting power young people left on the table.
-For example, in France Calculation #1 gives us 20%.
-Meaning that 20% of the potential vote in France goes to young people.
-Calculation #2 gives us 13%.
-Meaning that 13% of the actual vote went to young people.
-20% minus 13% gives us 7%.
-Meaning that young people in France left 7% of their voting power on the table.
+This gives us a proportion of actual voting power used by young people.

+Calculation #1 MINUS Calculation #2 gives us the amount of voting power young people left on the table.
+For example, in France, Calculation #1 gives us 20% (meaning that 20% of the potential vote in France goes to young people).
+Calculation #2 gives us 13% (meaning that 13% of the actual vote went to young people).
+Twenty percent minus 13% gives us 7% (meaning that young people in France left 7% of their voting power on the table).